 Pupil premium strategy outcomes

-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Internal school data indicates that there are inconsistencies between the attainment of pupil premium children and non-pupil premium children.
-There are still gaps in attainment and some of these have increased following further lockdowns in 2021.
+Internal school data indicates that there remains inconsistencies between the attainment of pupil premium children and non-pupil premium children.